cprcrack/AdaptiveTaskbar/README.md

 ## License and contributing

 Adaptive Taskbar is free and open source.
-The source code is released under The GNU General Public License v3.0.
+The source code is released under the MIT License.
 Contributions are very welcome.
 Be sure to star this project on GitHub, [report bugs or suggest new ideas](https://github.com/cprcrack/AdaptiveTaskbar/issues/new).

 ## Legal